 Return the venison to the casserole (if using a frying pan tip everything into a casserole dish) and add the mushrooms and rosemary.
 Season with salt and freshly ground pepper, cover and cook in the oven for 1½ – 2hrs until the meat is tender.
 Sprinkle with chopped parsley and serve with creamy mash and green veg.

-Top tip for making Venison in red wine
+Top tips for making venison in red wine